gundrohith/github-slideshow/_posts/0000-01-02-gundrohith.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our se
----
-Jai janardhan
-Use the left arrow to go back!
+Use the left arrow to go back
+donga tharun